deckhouse/deckhouse/ee/candi/cloud-providers/vsphere/docs/ENVIRONMENT.md

 * If the VLAN is private (private addresses), then this network can be used for cluster nodes.

 ### Inbound traffic
-* You can use an internal load balancer (if present) and direct traffic directly to the front nodes of the cluster.
+* You can use an internal load balancer (if present) and direct traffic directly to the front nodes of the cluster;
 * If there is no load balancer, you can use MetalLB in BGP mode to organize fault-tolerant load balancers (recommended).
 In this case, front nodes of the cluster will have two interfaces.
 For this, you will need:
   * A dedicated VLAN for traffic exchange between BGP routers and MetalLB.
 This VLAN must have DHCP and Internet access;
   * IP addresses of BGP routers;
   * ASN — the AS number on the BGP router;
   * ASN — the AS number in the cluster;
-  * A range to announce addresses from;
+  * A range to announce addresses from.

 ### Using the data store
 Various types of storage can be used in the cluster; for the minimum configuration, you will need: